 Ask your GP to check if you're not sure whether you've had rubella or MMR before.
 They can arrange MMR vaccination to protect you against rubella.

-Be aware that the MMR vaccination is not suitable for women who are already pregnant or who become pregnant soon after (within one month of) vaccination.
+Be aware MMR vaccination is not suitable for women who are already pregnant or who become pregnant soon after (within one month of) vaccination.

 MMR for non-immune adults